supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 ### Task 1: Initialize the Microsoft Sentinel Workspace.

-In this task, you will create an Microsoft Sentinel workspace.
+In this task, you will create a Microsoft Sentinel workspace.

-1. Log in to WIN1 virtual machine as Azureuser Admin with the password as provided in the Environment tab.
+1. Log in to WIN1 virtual machine as Azureuser Admin with the password provided in the Environment tab.

 1. Open the Edge browser.